Coolest Bob the Builder Construction Birthday Party Idea

 If you don't have too many kids coming, and it will be more of a private party, a fun birthday party idea is to try calling the local public works department and see if they'll let you bring the kids to the garage where they keep all the big trucks, bulldozers, snow plows and end-loaders.

-Once kids start coming, you can hand out yellow construction hats to each boy and these cool pink (!) construction hats to the girls.
+Once kids start coming, you can hand out construction hats.
 Attach a computer-printed sticker to the back with their names.
-You can also give out play tools, surveyor vests or nail aprons.
+You can also give out play tools, surveyor vests and/or nail aprons.

 An excellent and fun birthday party idea is to clean a real saw and use it to cut the cake.
 Another super birthday party idea is to have the kids eat with little plastic shovels.